codingeass/onoda/README.md

-# onoda
+# Onoda
-Light Novel Downloader (chinese,japanese,korean translated novel)
+Light Novel Downloader
+Helps to download novel translated from Chinese, Japanese, Korean language books etc.

+##Currently working
+Download books from Wuxiaworld.com

+##Disclaimer
+Software is designed only for fun not for actual use :)
+Currently not working
+No support will be provided.
+We are not responsible for anything.

+Just for Fun .. :)